balfieri/aws/README.md

 <pre>

-snapshot_inst                           # take a snapshot of the instance's root volume (for backups) image_snapshot_inst                     # take a snapshot and create an ami-nnn launchable image from it vol_snapshot                            # get snapshot-nnn id of most recent snapshot for instance's root volume vol_snapshots                           # get snapshot-nnn ids of all snapshots for instance's root volume
+snapshot_inst                           # take a snapshot of the instance's root volume (for backups) vol_snapshot                            # get snapshot-nnn id of most recent snapshot for instance's root volume vol_snapshots                           # get snapshot-nnn ids of all snapshots for instance's root volume image_snapshot_inst                     # take a snapshot and create an ami-nnn launchable image from it owner_image                             # get ami-nnn id of most recently created image owner_images                            # get ami-nnn ids of all created images
 </pre>

 <p>